Ethnic variability associating gut and oral microbiome with obesity in children

 Source: Figure 1C

-Description: Differential abundance of taxa in AA and EA populations at 10% false discovery rate.
+Description: Differential abundance of taxa in the gut microbiota variability of AA and EA populations at 10% false discovery rate.

 Abundance in Group 1: increased abundance in Gut microbiome of African American children (AA)